rileehorowitz/DialogueSystem/Dialogue System Solution/ProjectNotes.md

 ## Classes
 Figure out what classes need to be written and what information each class would hold within the system.

+### Dialogue Builder
+a static class that has methods to instantiate all other class objects in the dialogue system.
+Will be used to automate instantiating objects for a dialogue scene.

 ### Dialogue Printer
 a static class that handles printing text to screen.
 Takes a node and can print all of its text or print one character at a time.